-or preliminary to entering medicine.
-The following courses or their equivalent shall or preliminary to entering medicine.
+The elective curriculum is designed for those desiring to major in chemistry as part of a broad general education or in preparation for teaching, or preliminary to entering medicine.
 The following courses or their equivalent shall constitute the minimum requirements for the elective major: Chemistry 1 or 21, 2 or 22, 23, 111, 131, 132, 140, 141 (in lieu of 140-141, pre-medical students may present 161-162); 15 credits each in college mathematics and physics; 10 credits in French or German.
 At least 20 credits in chemistry and 10 credits in physics should be completed among the first 90 credits (end of the sophomore year).
 The intention of the student to graduate with a major in chemistry should be declared not later than the end of the sophomore year.